Offbeat Travelling

 Conclusion

 There are many obstacles to travel the longest overland route in a straight line.
-This articles has summed up just a few of them, many of them which are very serious ones prohibiting you from ever succeeding.
+This articles sums up just a few of them, there are certainly other ones not yet mentioned.

-Most likely this is also the reason why there is (yet) no one in the world who has ever attempted to travel this route.
-Anyone planning to do so in the near future must be completely out of his mind, but it will possibly put you in the Guinness book of world records!
+Most likely this is also why there is (yet) no person in the world who has ever attempted to travel this route.
+Anyone planning to do so must be completely out of his mind, but it will surely result in getting listed in the Guinness book of world records!
 Who is up for the challenge?

 Do you have more information relevant for this article?
 Feel free to leave a comment below!